1kmHQ/Book/02-the-philosophy.md

 Fairness is not a marketing message.
 It's a design constraint.

 If the system creates winners and losers, if it concentrates value at the top, if it exploits information asymmetry — it has failed, regardless of revenue.

 ---

-## What 1km Is Not

-To understand what we are, it helps to be clear about what we are not.

-### We are not an "aggregator"

-Aggregators collect supply, collect demand, take a cut, and optimise for their own growth.
-They treat drivers as interchangeable units and customers as revenue sources.

-1km is infrastructure.
-We don't aggregate — we enable.
-The value flows through us, not to us.

-### We are not a "disruptor"

-Disruption implies destruction.
-Tearing down the old to build the new.
-Moving fast and breaking things.

-We are builders.
-We work with existing relationships, existing trust networks, existing ways of doing business.
-We make them better, not obsolete.

-### We are not a startup seeking exit

-The goal is not acquisition.
-Not IPO.
-Not "10x returns in 5 years."

-The goal is to build infrastructure that lasts a hundred years.
-That serves generations.
-That becomes so embedded in rural life that people forget it's there — like roads, like electricity, like water.

-Exits are for companies that want to leave.
-We want to stay.

-### We are not optimising for growth

-Growth is a byproduct, not a goal.
-The goal is **usefulness**.

-If we are useful, people will use us.
-If people use us, we will grow.
-But growth pursued for its own sake leads to bad decisions: subsidising unsustainable behaviour, expanding before we're ready, compromising principles for metrics.

-We optimise for trust.
-Growth follows.

----